includeos/mothership_documentation/Using-mothership.rst

 **Go to the Instances page**

-If you want to update your instance to run another image, click on the **Manage** button.
+If you want to update your instance to run another image, click on the Manage-button.
 On the management page for your instance you will get an overview of the instance, with several tabs containing more information.